ldp6242/CS4830_Exploration-Assignment-6/README.md

 ===============================

 Ruby On Rails Ecommerce App
 This week I decided to do my exploration assignment on ruby on rails.
 I decided to build a ecommerce app using the rails framework.
 I first tackled this project by learning the basic syntax of ruby first.
-Then after a couple of exercises I was able to develop an web app.
+Then after a couple of exercises I was able to start developing an web app.

 Ruby is a pretty simple language to learn upfront.
 I like the overall simplicity of it, which makes it pretty fun to program in.